railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_delivery_date.rst

 Inventory reconciliation frequency depends on the size, location, and type of inventory in a company’s operations.

-Building reports to track activity
+Building Reports to Track Activity
 ==================================

 With OpenERP, you can build your own reports in order to track the different activities in your warehouses.